-Then put your best foot forward and make a great impression by understanding Japanese business culture.
+Then put your best foot forward and make a great impression by understanding Japanese business culture!

-In this blog we'll be taking a glimpse into the unique Japanese business environment and explore some tips for foreigners doing business with the Japanese.
+To help you, we'll be taking a glimpse into the unique Japanese business environment and explore some tips for foreigners doing business with the Japanese.

-Using these descriptors, let’s now condense Japanese business culture into nutshell points.
+Using these descriptors, let’s now condense Japanese business culture into 8 nutshell points.

 This means that there’s a certain way to do, (and not do), things in the workplace.